-If you need to precede your fax with a cover page, you can type its contents on the Subject field and/or the Body of the message, depending on the service you are using.
+If you need to precede your document with a fax cover sheet, you can type its contents on the Subject line and/or the Body of the message, depending on the service you are using.

-The design used for your cover page has to be configured on your online fax account.
+The design used for your cover sheet has to be configured on your online fax account.
 You can choose between multiple templates.

 Step 4: Attach Your Fax Contents

-Click on the "Attach" link (its icon is the paperclip), and then click on "Browse this computer" or "Browse cloud locations", depending on where your file is located.
+Click on the "Attach" link on your Outlook window (its icon is the paperclip), and then click on "Browse this computer" or "Browse cloud locations", depending on where your file is located.

-Online fax services are able to convert hundreds of different file types, including popular ones such as PDF, TXT, DOC, XLS, JPG or HTML, just to name a few.
+Online fax services are able to send a fax converting hundreds of different file types, including popular ones such as PDF, TXT, DOC, XLS, JPG or HTML, just to name a few.
 Once you've found the file, click Open and wait a moment until it's attached to the email.

 Step 5: Check Information & Click Send

 Now your fax is configured and ready to be sent.
-Proofread the message, especially the number and if everything's OK, just click on Send.
+Proofread the message, especially the fax recipient number and make sure everything's OK, just click on Send.

-Your online fax service will send you a confirmation email once your fax has been successfully transmitted.
+Your Outlook fax service will send you a confirmation email once your fax document has been successfully transmitted.
 In case the fax number is busy, the service will try sending the fax again.

-Faxing via email with Outlook is the easiest way to speed up your communications.
+Fax online with Outlook is the easiest way to speed up your business communications.
 The free email service integrates perfectly with online faxing and it gives you free space to store your documents in the cloud, with One Drive.